Blog / Outsourcing Foundations

 Hybrid

-Use outside support for capacity and train the core workflow internally.
+Use outside support for capacity; train core work internally.

 Choose an agency when speed matters more than ownership

-An outsourcing agency can be the right move when you need 10 to 40 hours a week of help quickly and the work has a clear lane.
-Examples include lead list cleanup, inbox labeling, appointment setting support, receipt collection, support triage, or report formatting.
+An outsourcing agency can be a good fit when you need 10 to 40 hours a week of help quickly and the task is clear.
+Examples include lead-list cleanup, inbox labeling, receipt collection, support sorting, or report formatting.

 Choose training when the role depends on your rules

 Training is better when the work depends on your customer promises, tone, pricing exceptions, systems, or internal judgment.
-A customer reply, refund draft, sales follow-up, or finance workflow may look simple from the outside.
-It is not simple if the assistant needs to know when to stop.
+A customer reply, refund draft, sales follow-up, or finance work process may look simple from the outside.
+It gets risky when the assistant needs to know when to stop.

 SHRM's employee development guidance treats training as a way to build skills that match the job, not a box to check after hiring.
-For remote support, that means the first 30 days should teach examples, quality checks, escalation rules, and context.
-The assistant should learn what "good" means in your business, not just which buttons to click.
+For remote support, that means the first 30 days should teach examples, quality checks, ask-for-help rules, and context.
+The assistant should learn what "good" means in your business before they touch the buttons.

-Training also keeps process knowledge inside the company.
-If the assistant updates 3 SOPs, improves 2 templates, and documents 8 common exceptions during month one, you now own a reusable system.
-That system makes the second hire easier.
+Training keeps process knowledge inside the company.
+If the assistant updates 3 SOPs, improves 2 templates, and documents 8 common exceptions, the next hire has clearer instructions.

 Agency pricing is easy to compare because it arrives as a rate, package, or monthly fee.
 Training cost hides inside manager time.
 A founder who repeats a 20-minute walkthrough 6 times has already spent 2 hours and still may not own a useful SOP.

-Build a simple comparison with 5 numbers: monthly provider cost, manager hours per week, expected ramp time, error risk, and replacement cost.
-If an agency costs more but saves 6 manager hours a week during a busy season, it may be cheaper for 60 days.
-If a trained assistant saves 8 hours a week for a year and improves the SOP library, the training route may win after the first month.
+Compare 5 numbers: provider cost, manager hours, ramp time, error risk, and replacement cost.
+If an agency costs more but saves 6 manager hours a week during a busy season, it may cost less for 60 days.
+A trained assistant may win after month one if they save 8 hours a week and improve the SOPs.

 Do not ignore review time.
 Atlassian's team playbook work on roles and responsibilities is useful here because unclear ownership creates duplicate work and dropped handoffs.
 Write who owns the task, who reviews it, and who approves exceptions.